jitanshu/kiddo-sdui/README.md

 * DYNAMIC_COLLECTION
 * FULL_SCREEN_OVERLAY

-Unknown component types are safely ignored to preserve application stability.
+Unknown block types are safely ignored to prevent application crashes.

 ⸻

 Component Registry Pattern

-A registry-based architecture is used instead of large switch statements.
+A registry-driven architecture is used for mapping backend component types to React Native components.

 Benefits:

-* Easy extensibility
+* Extensible
-* Better maintainability
+* Scalable
-* Open for new component types
+* Easy to maintain
-* Runtime component mapping
+* Runtime configurable

 ⸻